webability/Box/readme.txt

 - integrate new example as press room ? blog ? etc

 ----

+Build 7: 2012/05/25:
+- DomCore upgraded to 1.01.08 (template bug)
+- New example added using the same boxes as the first example to show reusability

 Build 6: 2012/05/17:
 - Error corrected into engineBox to read the descriptor (bad variable name)